-- Identification: to enable management and control of risks, each has its own policy, which prevails in its area over the general policy, and specifies particular aspects for the treatment of each risk. - Measurement: for measurement of risks, the Group's Risk Management area establishes rules for setting the parameters for measuring risks in accordance with regulations, determining the technical means for calculating capital needs in accordance with the entirety of risks, and verifying that the measurement of the same is correct. - Limits: The Board of Directors of the SOLUNION Group defines the risk appetite of the risk management system, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the limits are effective and appropriate for the Group. - Supervision: risk takers in each area of the Company are responsible for ensuring that the actions taken are consistent with the established technical standards and that the risks taken do not exceed the limits defined in the risk management system.
+- Identification: to enable management and control of risks, each has its own policy, which prevails in its area over the general Policy, describes in an exact way the risk that is being referred to and determines the scope of application, establishes a supervision system that will permit the identification, measurement, supervision, management and monitoring of the risks included in it, instigates measurements for guaranteeing adequate information for the Areas having the risk under their responsibility; and considers the possibility of conducting a stress test for the risks whose nature permits this. - Measurement: for measurement of risks, the Corporate Risk Management Area establishes rules for setting the parameters for measuring risks in accordance with regulations, determining the technical means for calculating capital needs in accordance with the entirety of risks, and verifying that the measurement of the same is correct. - Limits to the risk appetite: The Board of Directors of the Solunion Group defines the risk appetite of the risk management system, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the limits are effective and appropriate for the Group.